SugarAng5l/uhhhh/README.md

 [Homo ura 🤣🤣.. 😮‍💨 madokain] Be creative gamefreak pls im already selling you my organs.

+[bisexual king] thinks: what is an oomf tongue

+[bisexual king] thinks: you look like the gedagedigaoh nugget

 [killer fish from san diego] gives cpr*

 22:44[inhaled febreeze] yes girl open them cakes🙌